Wrelks-Quantum/wrelks.github.io/_algorithms/2 teleportation.md

 ## How it works

-As with the previous algorithm, this one also requires three diffrent users.
+As with the previous algorithm, this one also requires three different users.
 One user, the third party, prepares a set of two entangled qubits with a bell state.
 The two other users will of course be the sender and the receiver.
 The third party shares the two entangled qubits with the sender and the receiver.

 The bell state as shown before is prepared like this